snehasharma76/aptos-shores-courses/sources/quest_5/chapter_17/step_47/step_47.md

 3. Calculates the next count for the new token.
 4. Appends a space and "#" to the token name.
 5. Appends the next count to the token name.

+---
+It is fun creating your own token isn't it?
+Keep moving forward the finishing line is near.
+Let us look at the tasks in this lesson.
+First borrow the global `MintInfo` resource at the address `@robinson` as mutable.Get the current `count` value from the `MintInfo` resource and increment the `count` value by 1 and store it in `next_count`.
+Then append the string " #" to the `token_name` string and finally convert the `next_count` value to a string and append it to the `token_name` string.